 After his graduation he worked for over a year as a researcher at the VU, where he worked on the acceleration, with GPUs and other accelerators, of radio astronomy algorithms.
 He later started a PhD at the VU, on the topic of accelerating radio astronomy algorithms using many-core accelerators and auto-tuning, under the supervision of Prof. Dr. Henri Bal and Prof. Dr. Rob van Nieuwpoort.

 During his PhD he also spent a year working as a scientific programmer at ASTRON, the Netherlands institute for radio astronomy, where he worked on the real-time pipeline for ARTS, the Apertif Radio Transients System.
-He is expected to defend his PhD at the VU in the first half of 2017.
+He defended his PhD at the VU in 2017.
 His research interests include high-performance and parallel computing, algorithms, and auto-tuning; his reference programming languages are C++ and OpenCL.

 Alessio joined the Netherlands eScience Center in February 2017.